amsehili/auditok/doc/examples.rst

     regions = regions / 5
     assert sum(regions) == region

-Note that if no perfect division is possible, the last region might be a bit shorter than the previous N-1 regions.
+Note that if an exact split is not possible, the last region may be shorter than the preceding N-1 regions.

 Slice a region by samples, seconds or milliseconds
 ==================================================

-Slicing an :class:`AudioRegion` can be interesting in many situations.
-You can for example remove a fixed-size portion of audio data from the beginning or from the end of a region or crop a region by an arbitrary amount as a data augmentation strategy.
+Slicing an :class:`AudioRegion` can be useful in various situations.
+For example, you can remove a fixed-length portion of audio data from the beginning or end of a region, or crop a region by an arbitrary amount as a data augmentation strategy.

-The most accurate way to slice an `AudioRegion` is to use indices that directly refer to raw audio samples.
-In the following example, assuming that the sampling rate of audio data is 16000, you can extract a 5-second region from main region, starting from the 20th second as follows:
+The most accurate way to slice an `AudioRegion` is by using indices that directly refer to raw audio samples.
+In the following example, assuming the audio data has a sampling rate of 16000, you can extract a 5-second segment from the main region, starting at the 20th second, as follows:

 .. code:: python